mpv-player/mpv/DOCS/man/options.rst

     (Default: ``best``)

 ``--ytdl-raw-options=<key>=<value>[,<key>=<value>[,...]]``
-    Pass arbitraty options to youtube-dl.
+    Pass arbitrary options to youtube-dl.
 Parameter and argument should be passed as a key-value pair.
 Options without argument must include ``=``.

     There is no sanity checking so it's possible to break things (i.e.